This Is the Least Reliable Cell Phone Company in America

 If you’re constantly dropping calls and waiting forever for webpages to load, you might have this cell phone provider.

 Could you imagine your life without your cell phone?
 We’re guessing no—our phones have basically become another limb for many of us.
 Everyone is constantly streaming, talking, texting, or surfing the web at all hours of the day so, having a reliable cell phone company is important.
 And if you want to avoid a situation where you throw your phone onto the ground in frustration, you’re going to want to steer clear of one cell phone company in particular.
-Before you put your phone away though, learn about the places you should never keep your phone.
+Watch out for these red flags that someone is tracking your cell phone.

 RootMetrics gathered data on the four major cell phone providers—Verizon, Sprint, AT&T, and T-Mobile—to see which one had the best overall performance.
 They tested call, data, and text reliability in all 50 states and across 125 of the most populated metropolitan markets.
 Sprint consistently fell behind the other carriers in the majority of the metrics.
 Verizon came out on top, AT&T took second place, and T-Mobile came in third.
 If you’re tired of paying for data overages, try these tricks to use less data and lower your cell phone bill.